 Local bus routes operated in the Bedford Borough area include:

 - Ivel Sprinter

 Govia Thameslink Railway (Thameslink and Great Northern) and other train operators in Bedfordshire may allow you to use your bus pass to obtain a discount.
 Check directly with the train operator.

 What do I do if my circumstances change?

-writing, if you do not, you will not receive a new pass when yours
+If you move address you must notify Bedford Borough Council in writing.
+If you do not, you will not receive a new pass when yours has expired.

 If you move out of the Bedford Borough area you should return your pass to the Council and make an application to your new local authority.